-Yeah, I do, but I think I’m a typical growth hacker because I tend to work a lot with the operations team.
+Yeah, I do, but I’m an atypical growth hacker because I tend to work a lot with the operations team.
 For me, a typical growth hacker focuses on the digital growth of a company, whereas the companies that I’ve been involved with haven’t really had an established digital presence: there’s always been a strong physical component too.

 This has meant that growth has depended not just on getting our digital platform right, but getting our offline marketing, our physical events and our partnerships spot on too.
 Getting both the digital and nondigital pistons firing is a always a real test.

 Are the skillsets the same for a conventional growth hacker or do they differ?